Being on Trend!

 It needs to be made clear that lighter-bodied reds don’t always equate to simple and easy, although many are effortless to drink.
 Why?
 They are unencumbered by oak and the fruit picked early to retain brightness and purity of flavour without bludgeoning levels of alcohol.
 Then there are the textural whites, judiciously handled with just the right amount of skin contact during fermentation to impart its magic and add another dimension to the wine.

 These are hot right now in more ways than one.
 With soaring temperatures and parched conditions becoming the norm, these gems are thriving.
-They offer an array of aromas and flavours that provide inspiration to pairing with the new wave of culinary delights that are emerging.
+With many of Australia’s classic wine regions such as Barossa and McLaren Vale becoming warmer and drier, quality-conscious winemakers have looked to vines that are suited to the new growing environment.
+These wines also offer an array of aromas and sumptuous flavours that provide inspiration to pairing with the new wave of culinary delights that are emerging.
 So keep an eye out for wines such as Vermentino, Fiano, Garnacha (Grenache), Nero di Avola and Tempranillo to name a few.

 One of the defining trends of the last decade has been an embrace of all things organic.
 Grown, tended to and crafted with minimal intervention, organic producers have led the way in the establishment of a more sustainable viticulture, and the resulting wines have evolved to be among the most expressive and interesting wines to be found anywhere.